-- 1. Perform prerequisite tasks as described in "Before you begin" on page 165. - 2.
+- 1. Perform prerequisite tasks as described in "Before you begin" on page 161. - 2.
 If applicable, remove the system unit door, expansion unit door, or the rack door. - 3.
-If applicable, remove the front cover. - If you have a front cover from any other models, remove the front cover. - 4.
-Look at the front of the system or expansion unit and determine the next available disk drive position.
-For information, see Chapter 6, "Disk drive locations and concurrent maintenance lights," on page 119.
+If applicable, remove the front cover. - If you have a front cover from any other models, remove the front cover.

+4. Look at the front of the system or expansion unit and determine the next available disk drive position.
+For information, see Disk drive locations and concurrent maintenance lights.